DHCross/RavenCalder_Corpus/FIELD_MAP_VOICE_2025-08-01.md

 ## 4 · Voice-Compliance Filter

-All forecast guidance and scenario prompts must be:
+All scenario prompts and diagnostic guidance must be:

 * Conditional, not prescriptive
 * Field-specific, not generic